Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: An Outline of the SDT SN Survey Strategy

 \subsection{SDT Statistical and Systematic Uncertainties}

-The survey strategy presented by the SDT report is designed such that statistical uncertainties match the assumed ``optimistic" systematic uncertainty budget.
-This means that the assumptions about systematic uncertainties set the parameters of the entire project, as they dictate the desired sample size, which in turn sets the required discovery rate and redshift distribution.
-The final distribution of SNe~Ia per 0.1 redshift bin, as expected by the SDT report, is shown in Figure~\ref{hist22} (left panel).
+The SDT survey strategy is designed such that statistical uncertainties {\red match an assumed systematic} uncertainty budget.
+This means that the assumptions about systematic uncertainties {\red motivate the whole SN survey strategy, as these assumptions dictate the desired sample size, which in turn sets the required discovery rate and redshift distribution.} The final distribution of SNe~Ia per 0.1 redshift bin, as expected by the SDT report, is shown in Figure~\ref{hist22} (left panel).

 The systematic uncertainties presented in the SDT report for the {\it WFIRST} SN survey follow the description of distance modulus uncertainties used for the SNAP design outlined by \citet{Kim04} \citep[see also][]{Perlmutter03, Frieman03}.
 In the SDT report, the magnitude of the uncertainties was reduced roughly by a factor of two compared to the SNAP design.
 The formulation assumes that the systematic uncertainties are uncorrelated on scales larger than $\Delta z = 0.1$ and can be treated equivalently to statistical uncertainties.
 The total systematic uncertainty is assumed to increase with redshift, following